yxuansu/MAGIC/README.md

 **Authors**: Yixuan Su, Tian Lan, Yahui Liu, Fangyu Liu, Dani Yogatama, Yan Wang, Lingpeng Kong, and Nigel Collier

-This repository contains code, models, and other related resources of our paper [Language Models Can See:
+This repository contains code, models, and other related resources of our paper [[Language Models Can See:
-Plugging Visual Controls in Text Generation]().
+Plugging Visual Controls in Text Generation]]().

 **[Note]** If you are interested in open-ended text generation and the contrastive search decoding method, please refer to our SimCTG [[paper]](https://arxiv.org/abs/2202.06417) and [[repo]](https://github.com/yxuansu/SimCTG).